 The Professions Learning Centre (PLC) provides postgraduate coursework students of the Faculty of Professions free academic skills advice on critical analysis and structuring assignments, paraphrasing, referencing, oral presentation skills and other skills to assist with success at university.
 You are encouraged to take advantage of the service to enable you to improve your performance in your studies.
 To contact a Learning Advisor please send an email to firstname.lastname@example.org.

-Lecture summaries, image pdfs, hand-outs, links for further reference and additional material considered of interest will be posted on the MyUni website following the relevant class.
+Lecture recordings, hand-outs, links for further reference and additional material considered of interest will be posted on the MyUni course website.

-A Discussion Board and ability to share and build Group work will also be a feature of work for this Course.
+A Discussion Board and ability to share and build Group work will also be available on MyUni for students to use.